 #1 – Quicktate

-Quicktate is one of the most popular newbie transcription sites, and also one of the most respected.
+Quicktate is one of the most companies that offer transcription for beginners, and also one of the most respected.
 Pay ranges from 1/4 to 1/2 cent per word transcribed and pay is via Paypal twice a month.
 You have to take a test when you sign up and if you do well you should hear back eventually.
 Also, Quicktate will do a background check on you prior to hiring you due to the sensitive nature of some of the files you may be transcribing.
 The cost for this is $15.

 #2 – Scribie